mengsarah/how-to-lean/appendix-lean.md

 	/- or it can span just one line -/

 	/--/
 	CAUTION: This text is a comment!
-You need a non-hyphen character before the closing -/
+You need something other than "/-" immediately before the closing -/

 	def construct_a_proof'''
-	(P Q : Prop) /- you can even do this (but please don't; it makes code harder to read) -/ (p : P) (q : Q) : P ∧ /- this is also syntactically correct but absolutely terrible practice -/ Q := and.intro p q -- this kind of comment lasts to the end of the line
+	(P Q : Prop) /- you can even comment between terms (but please don't do this in any language; it makes code harder to read) -/ (p : P) (q : Q)
+	: P ∧ /- this is also syntactically correct but absolutely terrible practice -/ Q := and.intro p q -- this kind of comment lasts to the end of the line